Jamie Crabb MBACP, MA, PG Dip, BA (Hons.)

 - Diversity, Cultural and Intercultural issues of identity and belonging

 - Disability, long-term and unseen health and medical conditions

 - Specific learning differences and neurodiversity (dyslexia, dyspraxia, ADHD, autism and Aspergers)

 - The experience of growing up in foster care

 Photos & videos

 You are welcome to contact me for a free, no obligation telephone conversation to explore what brings you to therapy, ask any questions you may have.
 50-minute initial consultation sessions are at a reduced fee of £30.
 During this session, we explore what brings you to therapy and we can get a sense if the relationship 'feels right' and you feel comfortable working with me.
-Regular counselling and psychotherapy sessions are either £50 or £60 per session (fee based on time of day and location) for 50-minutes at the same time each week.
+Regular counselling and psychotherapy sessions are £60 per session for 50-minutes at the same time each week.
 Payment can be made by debit card or in cash.

-I offer discounts to trainees, and some concessions based on your employment status, financial circumstances, availability and personal circumstances.
+I offer some concessions based on your employment status, financial circumstances, availability and personal circumstances.
 We can discuss this further if you choose to make contact or meet.